 Volume 4 – Ourselves

 You can download my free study guides for each volume here.

-- Consider This Charlotte Mason and the Classical Conditions by Karen Glass.
+- Consider This Charlotte Mason and the Classical Tradition by Karen Glass.
 This wonderful gem explains what a classical education is, how Charlotte made it accessible to average person, and why a Classical Education is VITAL for our children.
 SPOILER ALERT – it is not to create yet another worker bee in the workforce! =) I found it to be wonderfully inspiring and encouraging for staying on this CM path.
 See my review here.

 - The Living Page by Laurie Bestaver.
 I found The Living Page to be inspiring and thought-provoking regarding the intentional building blocks of the notebooks Charlotte Mason used.
 There are distinct stages for all of them, and in order to have the amazing results Miss Mason had, all are a necessary foundation for the next step.
 I have found myself revamping my thoughts and ideas and how I use the notebooks in our homeschool.